 Jungian therapy - or Jungian analysis as it is also known - is a psychoanalytic approach that was developed by leading psychotherapist, Carl Gustav Jung.
 Along with Freud, Jung is considered one of the pioneers of modern depth psychology, particularly of the unconscious mind.

 Although Jung worked with Freud for some time, they eventually parted ways due to differing theories.
-Whilst Freud asserted that dreams and the unconscious are personal things contained within an individual, Jung believed that the personal unconscious is only the top layer of a much deeper, larger collective unconscious - the uncontrollable, inherited part of the human psyche which is made up of patterns (archetypes) common to all humanity.
+Whilst Freud asserted that dreams and the unconscious are personal things contained within an individual, Jung believed that the personal unconscious is only the top layer of a much deeper, larger collective unconscious.
+This is the uncontrollable, inherited part of the human psyche which is made up of patterns (archetypes) common to all humanity.

-As aforementioned, a key aspect of Jungian psychotherapy is understanding the relationship between the individual and their psyche by bringing elements of it into consciousness.
+A key aspect of Jungian psychotherapy is understanding the relationship between the individual and their psyche, by bringing elements of it into consciousness.
 Jung asserted that the unconscious is expressed via archetypes - innate projections that are cross-cultural and universally recognised and understood.
-These organise how human beings experience certain things and are evidenced through symbols found in our dreams, religion, art, etc.
+These organise how human beings experience certain things and are evidenced through symbols found in our dreams, religion and art.

 Throughout life, it is expected that these inner-world archetypal expectations collide with other world experiences.
 This can give rise to internal conflict through the inevitable defences of the ego.
 Jung recognised that the ego must be released from these disturbances or 'complexes' in order for individuals to lead fulfilling and meaningful lives, in which their energy can be put to more productive use in the service of life.